What we do and how we do it…

 The challenge of affordable, reliable, sustainable energy for all

 All over the world, people need access to energy to survive: for our homes, our livelihoods and transport.

 Access to affordable, reliable and sustainable energy is vital for the health of our planet, and us.

 Buildings are a huge part of this challenge: their construction and use accounts for about 40% of global carbon dioxide emissions; in the UK they consume about 40% of all the energy produced.

 SPECIFIC and its partner projects are paving the way for decarbonisation of heat and power in buildings, both in the UK and abroad.

-Our unique and growing network of leading universities and companies – from multi-national corporations to innovative SMEs – is working together to scale-up technologies, develop supply chains and identify routes to market.
+Our unique and growing network of over 50 leading universities and companies – from multi-national corporations to innovative SMEs – is working together to scale-up technologies, develop supply chains and identify routes to market.